Skip to Main Content

 • Unavailable - Items that cannot be checked out: anatomical models, equipment, and media

-Food and beverages are allowed in all areas of the library building, floors 2-6.
+Food and beverages are allowed in all areas of the library.
+Please be respectful of all equipment, books, rooms, and furniture by:

 • using sturdy beverage containers with secure lids